 Yoga can also be approached strictly as a meditative technique for directly connecting with and strengthening the heart.
 By using either silence alone—observing the beating of the heart—or visualization of the heart being purified and strengthened, one can notice profound changes and an improvement in the state of the physical heart, emotional sensations, and spiritual connection to the heart-center.

 One's visualization skills will improve over time, so it is recommended not to get discouraged if initial benefits and success are not noticed.
 It takes a bit of practice to develop strong visualization skills.
 It is known to science, however, that the brain knows no difference between actual physical practice and visualizing something.
 The benefits are the same.
 By using the power of yoga through meditation and visualization, weakness of heart can be greatly improved.

-Yogic practices, as the ones mentioned above, are for assisting the weak of heart to over-come troubles and find strength in body and mind, spirit and heart, on every level.
+Yogic practices, as the ones mentioned above, are for assisting the weak of heart to overcome troubles and find strength in body, mind, spirit, and heart, on every level.
 Though yoga may seem daunting to many at first, as one can see, there are many simple techniques that can be incorporated into one's daily life for substantial change and remarkable improvement to health, without too much effort.